charlie2951/tt_um_krv8cpu_ieee/docs/info.md

 Rising Edge: The current instruction is sampled.

-Propagation: The ALU computes the result and the Register File selects operands.
+Propagation: The ALU computes the result, and the Register File selects operands.

 Next Rising Edge: The result is latched into the ACC or the destination register.
 ## How to test